 - Once you have cleared all large debris, you should remove and clean downspout strainers.
 This is a great time to use your water hose to remove grime and other build-up that may have occurred.

 - The next step is to flush your gutters.
 It is best to use a spray nozzle on your water hose.
 As water passes through your gutters and goes down the waterspout, pay attention to the amount of water coming through.
 If it is not the same amount, this could mean you have a clog.
 To remove clogs you want to feed your house up the downspout and make sure it is on all the way.
 If you can not get your clog to come out, make sure you call a professional, like Coastal Gutters to come out.

 - Once you have thoroughly cleaned and unclogged them, you want to rerun your spray nozzle checking for leaks that may have occurred from falling debris.
 Once you are done with this it is important to notice anything that appears to be off.
 Are your gutters being pulled away from your home?
 Do you see where the sealant is coming off and needs to be replaced?
 In this case, we highly recommend you call a professional, like Coastal Gutters, to come out and inspect the perimeter of your roof and provide any resealing that needs to be done.

 These four quick and easy steps focus on cleaning your gutters and will make sure they remain secure.
 Keep in mind you should clean the outside of them by pressure washing them thoroughly.
 For best practices, this should be done when you are cleaning the inside of your gutters.
-We hope you found our blog about cleaning gutters helpful and we welcome any questions you may have.
-If you need one of your customer service representatives to give you a call, click here.
+We hope you found our blog about cleaning gutters helpful, and we welcome any questions you may have.